 Masking continues to be a critical measure to prevent spread of COVID-19.
 Masking using a higher-level respirators (e.g., N95s, KN95s, KF94s) with good fit provide the greatest protection.
 Alternatively, if a higher-level respiratory is not available, surgical masks may be used.

 Conduct Routine Laboratory Screening

-As community restrictions are relaxed in the coming months, shelter staff and residents will be more likely to come in contact with COVID-19 cases.
-Maintaining regular screening of staff and residents is one of the best ways to continue to prevent spread of COVID-19 in shelter settings without unduly restricting resident movement.
+Homeless shelter settings are high-risk environments for the spread of SARS-CoV-2.
+Regular screening of staff and residents is not mandated by HCA; shelter facilities may however elect to routinely screen staff and residents to identify or control outbreaks of COVID-19 in these settings.
+If performed, this screening should be conducted at least weekly.

 Resident interaction in the community setting outside of a shelter poses risks for introducing the virus into shelter settings.
 Facilities should have policies regarding resident activities outside the shelter which balance the rights, quality of life, and health of shelter residents with the need to limit the risk for COVID-19 introduction.

 The updated California State Public Health Order no longer mandates physical distancing in shelter settings.
-However, in line with CDC guidance, OCHCA continues to strongly recommend that regardless of vaccination status, all clients, staff, and volunteers should continue maintaining physical distance in shelters.
-Specific CDC recommendations include:
+However, in line with CDC guidance, OCHCA continues to strongly recommend that regardless of vaccination status, all clients, staff, and volunteers should continue maintaining physical distance in shelters as much as possible.
+Specific recommendations include: